inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/207-labels-and-classification.rst

 27. Go to the :guilabel:`Style` tab.

-28. Click on the dropdown that says :guilabel:`Single Symbol`.
+28. Click on the drop-down box that says :guilabel:`Single Symbol`.

 .. image:: /static/training/beginner/qgis-inasafe/image133.*
    :align: center